myjoytou/YouCompleteMe/README.md

 C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.

-Supported in filetypes: `c, cpp, objc, objcpp, cs, go, javascript, python, rust`
+Supported in filetypes: `c, cpp, cuda, objc, objcpp, cs, go, javascript, python, rust`

 #### The `GoToImprecise` subcommand